jtubb/FaceShield/README.md

 # FaceShield

 Rapid prototype faceshield for frontline medical workers.
-The goal was to develop a faceshield that could be made quickly with materials not traditionally being consumed by other Covid-19 response efforts, easy to sanitize/replace parts, and keeping the price point under $5 per unit.
+The goal was to develop a face shield that could be made quickly with materials not traditionally being consumed by other Covid-19 response efforts, easy to sanitize/replace parts, and keeping the price point under $5 per unit.
 When you're done you'll have a mold that can make ~25 visors in 15 minutes, timing the pours correctly you can cast them continuously.
 The mold can be reused thousands of times.